persteenolsen/umbraco-13-starter-one/README.md

 24-05-2025

-A Simple Web Application by Umbraco CMS 13 serving as a Basic Starter
+A Website by Umbraco CMS 13 serving as a Basic Starter

 # Create a global json